thatmlopsguy/thatmlopsguy.github.io/content/consulting.md

 institutions and multinational companies.
 I help companies fix their software architecture, improve their tools and processes, and run on-site workshops.

-Here are some things I can do for your company:
+Whether it’s small jobs, freelance, consulting, or longer commitments - here’s some of what I can do for you:

-- **Conducting Technical Interviews**: Hiring your first software developer presents both challenges and opportunities.
+- **🔍 Conducting Technical Interviews**: Hiring your first software developer presents both challenges and opportunities.
 It's crucial to make this hire effectively, especially if you lack the technical expertise to evaluate candidates yourself.
 I can assist with crafting job descriptions and conducting interviews to ensure your initial technical hire meets expectations and sets the stage for building a strong team.

-- **Continuous Deployment**: Deploying new features or updating applications traditionally results in downtime and manual, error-prone processes.
+- **⚙️ Continuous Deployment**: Deploying new features or updating applications traditionally results in downtime and manual, error-prone processes.
 Many programmers fear deployment due to its tedious nature and potential for human mistakes.
+I have experience with CI/CD (Continuous Integration/Continuous Deployment), Git, GitHub, Azure DevOps, and IaC (Infrastructure as Code) with GitHub Actions.
     I can help set up automated deployment pipelines that remove manual steps and significantly reduce errors caused by human intervention.

-- **Mentoring Workshops**: Your development team lacks experience in devops?
+- **📚 Mentoring Workshops**: Your development team lacks experience in devops?
 Are you looking for a bespoke workshop on a machine learning/cloud native related topic?
 I can help explaining in a 1-day-long workshop various concepts, best practices, and tools that can help you and your development team, saving you days of trial and error.

+- **📝 Code review.**:  Designing software well requires confidence in both the specification and code.
+    I’m happy to review your code and create a report of the findings, or I can implement the changes required for you.
+I start with running code quality tools, and then look at areas such as code style, documentation, and code coverage.
+In particular I look for issues with maintainability, readability, code duplication, strong coupling, encapsulation, etc. I also review the build and deployment process of the code under review.

-- **Software Architecture**: Are you looking for a project setup that balances simplicity and scalability?
+- **📐 Software Architecture**: Are you looking for a project setup that balances simplicity and scalability?
     Do you feel overwhelmed by the multitude of available tools and frameworks?
 Perhaps your current project has become too complex, and you need to refocus your efforts?
     I understand the challenges of building robust yet accessible projects.
 My expertise can help you create